sjones-njones/Recipe-Book-Group-3-Project-2/README.md

 - Open repository in VS Code through command line Terminal or GitBash by typing `code .`
 - Open integrated terminal and install dependencies by typing `npm install`
 - Finally, run `npm start` or `node server.js`
-- This app will be listenning for activity via their web browser at deafault port 3001.
+- This app will be listenning for activity via their web browser at default port 3001.
 Go to `http://localhost:3001`

 ## APIs